aappleby/metron/docs/TemporalLogic.md

 # Tracing Code

-The solution that Metron settled on involves a couple of passes.
-In the first pass, we bootstrap our understanding of the codebase by "tracing" it, which involves walking through each line of code and looking for all reads and writes to a member variable.
-Luckily we don't care about the _values_ stored in variables, only the ordering of the reads and writes.
+The solution that Metron settled on involves a couple of passes through the codebase.
+In the first pass, we bootstrap our understanding of the codebase by "tracing" it, which involves walking through each line of code and looking for all reads and writes to member variables.
+Luckily we don't care about the _values_ stored in them, only the ordering of the reads and writes.

 Let's start by looking at a trivial function with no branches: